 PSI Page # AGGRAVATING CIRCUMSTANCES

 Pg# Offense caused substantial monetary loss.

 Pg# Offense caused substantial physical or psychological injury to the victim.

+Pg# Offense caused a death.

 Pg# Offense characterized by extreme cruelty or depravity.

 Pg# Offense involved two or more victims.

 Pg# Offense involved activity that continued over a significant period of time.

 Pg# Other (Specify)

 PSI Page # MITIGATING CIRCUMSTANCES

-Pg# Individual was engaged in the voluntary screening process in the county jail (LSI:SV, TCUD & MHS).
+Pg# Individual was engaged in the voluntary screening process in the county jail (LS SI:SV, TCUD & MHS).

-Pg# Individual has paid restitution and/or made good faith effort to begin repayment of restitution to the victim.
+Pg# Individual has paid restitution and/or made good faith effort to begin repaymen nt of restitution to the victim.

 Pg# Individual has demonstrated compliance with all pre-trial conditions.

 Pg# Individual is engaged in community-based supervision and/or treatment services consistent with a validated risk and needs assessment.

 Pg# Individual's current living environment is stable and supportive of offense-specific interventions that do not enable continued criminal or unlawful conduct.

 Pg# Other (Specify)

-DAYS OF JAI L CREDIT
+DAYS OF JAIL CREDIT

-GUIDELINES PLACEMENT RECOMMENDATION
+GUIDELINES JIDELINES PLACEMENT RECOMMENDATION

-AP&P RECOMMENDATIONS
+AP&P RECON P RECOMMENDATIONS

-REASONS FOR DEPARTURE
+REASONS FO CONS FOR DEPARTURE

-INDIVIDUAL'S NAME
+INDIVIDUAL'S DUAL'S NAME

-SCORER'S N DATE SCORED
+SCORER'S NA ME DATE SCORED